Obtaining a Cannabis Business PERMIT in Oakland

 Oakland places zoning limits on each type of license, and Oakland has published a map showing zoning for each license type.
 The Oakland "Green Zone" map is available from Oakland's city web site.
 Since the publication of that map, the relevant zoning has changed in a few ways.
 First, all licensed locations must be at least 600 feet away from a K-12 school, but Oakland measure's the distance by door-to-door, path-of travel.
 In addition, Oakland requires dispensaries to be 600 feet away from youth centers and other dispensaries.
 All of these distance limits are subject to a waiver by the City Administrator.
 Second, the Oakland ordinance now allows manufacturing for edibles and topical in any commercial zone where a commercial kitchen is allowed.

 In addition to Oakland's requirements, businesses should be aware of the requirements of state law.
 Under the newly-enacted Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA), no state license is allowed to any commercial cannabis business that is "located within a 600-foot radius of a school providing instruction in kindergarten or any grades 1 through 12, day care center, or youth center that is in existence at the time the license is issued, unless a licensing authority or a local jurisdiction specifies a different radius."
 Business & Professions Code 26054(b).
 Under state law, these distances are measured by the shortest distance between the parcel containing the school and the parcel containing the cannabis business.
 Health and Safety Code Section 11362.768.
-The shortest-distance method is more restrictive than the path-of-travel method used by Oakland.
-While state regulators might accept Oakland's zoning requirements, the state regulators have not yet issued regulations applying this provision in the MAUCRSA.
-Ultimately, a state license will be required in addition to an Oakland permit.
-As a result, the safest location for any cannabis business in Oakland is more than 600 feet away from any school, day care center, or youth center, measured by the shortest-distance method, even if the City does not require that distance.
+The current emergency regulations allow state agencies to grant licenses to business within 600 feet of these locations so long as Oakland grants a license for that location.
+BCC Emergency Regs.
+5026(c).

 Once a location is identified by a business, it needs to document its right to occupy the property.
 For Oakland, acceptable forms of documentation are (1) a deed; (2) a lease agreement; or (3) a letter of intent to buy or lease the property.